 97. Head to Ottawa for a weekend and go skating down the Rideau Canel – one of Canada’s most iconic winter activities.

-99. Go dog sledding through the snowy forest at North Ridge Ranch in Muskoka
+99. Go dog sledding through the snowy forest on this epic adventure tour.

 100. Go winter Glamping at Alabaster Acres.
 Just an hour away from Toronto where you’ll find a gorgeous tent nestled in the forest waiting for you.

-101. Go tubing down snowy slopes at Chicopee Tube Park, one of Ontario’s most unique winter experience.
+101. Go tubing down snowy slopes at Chicopee Tube Park, one of Ontario’s most unique winter experiences.

 Where to stay in Toronto

 Budget: The Only Backpacker’s Inn.
 If you’re traveling solo or on a budget, this is one of the most highly-rated hostels in Toronto.
-And it’s in the Danforth which is one of my favorite Toronto neighbourhoods!
+And it’s in the Danforth, which is one of my favorite Toronto neighborhoods!

 You could also try Couchsurfing or Housesitting with TrustedHousesitters if you’re looking for free accommodation in Toronto.